ChenYichen9527/MAD-representation/README.md

 Coming soon

 ## Test
-We currently provide MAD testing and visualization code.
+We currently provide MAD representation testing and visualization code.
 You can run the following code to visualize the results of MAD representation.

 	python pre_xx.py